dimuzzo/quiz-app/README.md

 * **Results Summary:**
     * A final percentage score.
     * A detailed breakdown of correct and incorrect answers.
-* **Modern and Responsive Design:** A clean, pleasant user interface that adapts to different devices.
+* **Modern and Responsive Design:** A clean, pleasant user interface that adapts to different devices, with specific color themes for each quiz section.
 * **PWA (Progressive Web App) Ready:** Includes a `manifest.json` for an experience similar to a native app.

 ---